parameter-pollution/UdonAudioDesigner/README.md

 # UdonAudioDesigner
 An in-game audio soundscape designer for VRChat written in udon sharp.
+Instead of the slow "change audio settings" -> "compile" -> "listen" (in VR) -> "change audio settings" ... loop you can play with the settings live in VR to find the right settings faster.

 ### Try it in this VRChat World: [Udon Audio Designer](https://vrchat.com/home/world/wrld_2255fddb-ab92-4d3c-8b75-265d588f3130/)